Is Delaware a Good Place to Retire? What You Need to Know

 Average Temperatures

-During the summer months, temperatures are fairly high with averages falling between 75 to 90 degrees.
+During the summer months, temperatures are fairly high with averages falling in the 80s.
 The perceived temperature can often feel slightly higher due to the humidity, but coastal cities benefit from cooling ocean breezes.

 Weather Conditions